edsu/wikichanges/README.md

 wikichanges
 ===========

+**Note: it is now possible to get the Wikipedia update stream easily from Wikipedia's [EventStreams](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams).
+I think there's so much tooling around the old IRC updates that they haven't been turned off yet, but maybe someday.
+If you are builing a new tool you should really look at EventStreams!**

 wikichanges is a node.js library for getting an edit stream from the 37 major language Wikipedias.
 The Wikipedia MediaWiki installations are configured to log changes in  [specific IRC channels](http://meta.wikimedia.org/wiki/IRC/Channels#Raw_feeds). wikichanges joins all these channels, listens for updates, which it then parses, and sends as JavaScript objects to a callback of your choosing.
 Each change will look something like:

 ```javascript